dxos/gravity/docs/content/devops/public-kubes.md

-# Publishing to WNS
+# Creating and Registering Public Kubes

-This guide explains how to publish applications to WNS.
+This guide explains how to create public Kubes using `wire machine` and register them in DXNS.

 ## Pre-requisites